 operatives are on the BALI Register of Landscape Operatives (ROLO).

-In January 2016 we received a phone call from the Dean at Wroxton College, he explained that within the grounds of the Abbey was a knot garden that had fallen into disrepair, and that it needed rejuvenating in time for the 150th anniversary celebration in May.
+We received a phone call from the Dean at Wroxton College, he explained that within the grounds of the Abbey was a knot garden that had fallen into disrepair, and that it needed rejuvenating in time for the 150th anniversary celebration in May.
 When we met the Dean at the Abbey in early February, the issues were clearly apparent - pest damage, box blight, and overgrown woody shrubs, all of which needed attention.
 4th Corner Director, Julian Ransom gave a range of replanting possibilities for the knot garden including a replant of the whole area using new shrubs and Buxus Sempervirens, to partial replacement selecting only blighted plants.
 Other options included replacing the Buxus with Ilex Crenata which is not susceptible to blight.
 After conversations with the Dean, our peers at the Association of Professional Landscapers, and the original designer of the garden, we came up with a plan.

 The work involved the bolstering of the existing perimeter Buxus, the total replacement of the internal parterres with Ilex Crenata, and the replacement of the overgrown woody shrubs.
 We used approximately 600 new plants.
 All the new planting went in with peat free compost and bone meal and all the green waste (20 bulk bags) was taken to our composting station for recycling.